2start/documentation/using-ocular/tutorials/c-allocation-bugs.md

 This query defines a source by:

 1. Examining all call sites of all methods.
-2. Filtering out the methods having malloc (sink of interest) and any arithmetic oepration.
+2. Filtering out the methods having malloc (sink of interest) and any arithmetic operation.
 3. Making the source a return (methodReturn) of the actual methods of the call sites, which are `atoi` and `getnumber`.
 4. Find flows from the methods to the malloc call site argument as sink.